rghinnaa-edts/Poinku_DS/Poinku-DS/Documentation/Coachmark.md

 ## Installation
 To use the `Coachmark` component, please follow this step.
-For now, It's available only when you add the coachmark class file of swift and XIB into your project
+For now, It's available only when you add the coachmark class file of swift and XIB into your project.
+It placed at `Poinku-DS/Component/View/Coachmark`
 - Add file Coachmark.swift and Coachmark.XIB into your project

 ### Usage